WE HELP UK AND OVERSEAS CLIENTS BUY PROPERTY IN THE UK

 2 Bed “Best Buy” Houses

 These are full 2-bedroom houses with two rooms downstairs (Lounge and combined Dining room/kitchen) with rear yard.
 There are two bedrooms upstairs plus 3 piece bathroom.
-We also have smaller houses in areas with less rental that cost only £49,996 – Type 2AS.
-Standard 8% rental yield.
-Available with 2 years Guaranteed Rent option (7% yield guaranteed) and fixed total purchase fee (including your Solicitor Fees and Title Registration at Land Registry) of just £795.
+These come with fixed total purchase fee (including your Solicitor Fees and Title Registration at Land Registry) of just £999 plus our full property management under our Net Guaranteed Rent system.
+This gives you secure long-term Net Guaranteed income with no other costs or management fees.
+We take care of everything.

-These are just north of Manchester and only about 40 minutes from Manchester Airport.
+These houses are just located north of Manchester and only about 40 minutes from Manchester Airport.
 Our best-selling house type with around 15 sales every month.
 These houses are the easiest to rent and in highest rental demand.
-Price Range £53,000 to £57,000.
-Rent Range £4,240 to £4,560.
-Prices are now rising and could double in next 5 to 8 years.
+The same house near London would cost over £300,000.
+Prices in the North West are now rising and we expect these houses to double in value over next 10 years.

 Grow your money securely as property prices rise and get good rental income to spend on holidays, children’s education or retirement.
 Click this link now to get full details on these properties.

-These are slightly larger terraced 2-bedroom houses with 8% rental yield and standard rent of £4,800 per year.
+These are slightly larger terraced 2-bedroom houses with higher Net Guaranteed Rent.
 Three rooms downstairs (Lounge, Dining room and separate kitchen) with rear yard/garden.
 There are two bedrooms upstairs plus 3 piece bathroom.

 3-Bed “Best Buy” Houses